ROL-1/macgyver/README.md

 - M: is the starting position of MacGyver,
 - B: is the Guardian,
 - O: is the exit, it must be next to the Guardian (so that an object cannot be in between).

-__New objects__
-It is possible to add new objects, by adding new images, in the 'images / objects' folder (within the limits of the empty boxes available on the labyrinths).
-By modifying the parameter 'NB_OBJ' of the file 'config.py', by the number of objects which one wishes to make appear.
-The player must then collect them all before confronting the Guardian.